xrstf/rudi/README.md

 Alternatively, you can download the [latest release](https://github.com/xrstf/otto/releases/latest) from GitHub.

+## Usage

+Otti has extensive help built right into it, try running `otti help` to get started.

 ## Embedding

 Otto is well suited to be embedded into Go applications.
 A clean and simple API makes it a breeze: